 These are a bit expensive and only good for desalination so for most of us a good old-fashioned pot still is going to be the best bet.
 I still want to include one of these so you can make the best choice for your situation.
 If I lived near the ocean and spent a lot of time on a boat, I might want one of these instead of something that I had to boil water or use the power of the sun for desalination.

 These are a bit harder to find, and chances are you are going to need to order one online.
 I can’t see these being at very many stores since they are a real specialty item.
 There is a reason these are only used on serious boats.

 Katadyn Survivor 35 Desalinator

 It takes a lot of pumping to get water out of this.
 It is only for the worst emergencies.
 Think of a scenario where you are sitting in a life raft waiting for rescue.
 Supposedly you can produce 30 gallons of drinking water a day with this thing, but that comes slow.
 You have to pump this thing for an hour to get a quart!
 There is also a shelf life on the membranes inside the desalinator, so you have to replace that every once in awhile.

-I found this inflatable distiller on Amazon, and while I think it is a lot for something that seems like not much more than a fancy balloon, it is still 10% of the cost of the Katadyn Desalinator, and there is no pumping involved or major maintenance to do.
+I think it is a lot for something that seems like not much more than a fancy balloon, it is still 10% of the cost of the Katadyn Desalinator, and there is no pumping involved or major maintenance to do.
 This fits in a small space and just forms a tent and uses the power of the sun.
 Of course, this could be quite slow and under some conditions might not work at all.
 It seems like on bad weather days you would not get much out of this.

 My Choice=Pot Still or the Dstill Lite as long as you are somewhere you can use a stove or make a fire.